Camaradotspace/camara-website/docs/camara/about.md

 More importantly, by being the developers and users, it means that we can tell if what we have created meets our real needs - make building our side projects easy.
 Incredibly easy that it almost feels like cheating.

 We're so excited 😍 to see what this turns into, and we can't stop thinking of the amazing projects that would be built with this.
 We feel so pumped and proud 💪🏾.

+## The Team

+Our team officially formed in mid 2020 with x team members, we're from diverse backgrounds and enjoy working together.